rhevorn/shape/docs/USAGE.md

 ```

 `Apply` transforms (`T → T`); `Refine` validates (`T → error`).
 Whole-struct
-callbacks chain on `New` / `Struct` after field work in the same phase.
+callbacks chain on `New` / `FromTags` after field work in the same phase.

 See [API.md](API.md) for every method on each Spec type.